RamblingCookieMonster/PSDeploy/docs/HowTo/Feature.-Dependencies.md

+# Dependencies
 Dependencies in PSDeploy are simply an option to help you determine the order of deployments.
 Perhaps you want to deploy infrastructure before deploying the services running over them, or deploy a node before deploying a file to it.

 First, let's look at the typical order of operations: